-RESOLUTION #72

-SUBMITTED BY LOCAL 4400,

-CUPE ONTARIO INJURED WORKERS ADVOCACY COMMITTEE, CUPE ONTARIO SCHOOL
+RESOLUTION # SUBMITTED BY LOCAL 4400, CUPE ONTARIO INJURED WORKERS COMPENSATION COMMITTEE, CUPE ONTARIO SCHOOL BOARD CO-ORDINATING COMMITTEE

-BOARD WORKERS COORDINATING COMMITTEE

-Support CUPE Local 1750's campaign to end the private Labour Market Re-entry contracts and restore public delivery of vocational rehabilitation services;
+Support the provincial campaign initiative of CUPE Local 1750 to end the private Labour Market Re-entry contracts and restore public delivery of vocational rehabilitation services;

-Educate CUPE locals in Ontario on the benefits of returning vocational rehabilitation services to the WSIB, eliminating the current profit-driven privatized system.
+Educate CUPE locals in Ontario on the benefits of returning vocational rehabilitation services to the WSIB eliminating the current profit driven privatized system.

-- In 1997, the Conservative government privatized the delivery of Vocational Rehabilitation Services.
-As a result, the public delivery of return to work (RTW) services for injured workers was outsourced to private, for-profit companies referred to as Labour Market Reentry (LMR) providers; - The outsourcing of rehabilitation services resulted in negative impacts to workers and employers as follows: - o Effectiveness of rehabilitation services deteriorated; - o Costs to help people return to safe, sustainable work increased; - o Claim durations and costs for the WSIB and employers increased;

-- o Compensation benefits were reduced; - A study funded by Local 1750 and completed by economist Hugh Mackenzie concluded that "the only way to effectively treat the increasing claims chronicity is to return the responsibility for RTW plans and activities to direct WSIB staff control using a triage system of case management that immediately identifies and services the seriously injured with the compassion they deserve."
+- In 1997 the Conservative government privatized the delivery of Vocational Rehabilitation Services.
+As a result the public delivery of return to work (RTW) services for injured workers was outsourced to private for profit companies referred to as Labour Market Re-entry (LMR) providers; - The outsourcing of rehabilitation services resulted in negative impacts to both workers and employers as follows: - The effectiveness of rehabilitation services deteriorated; - Costs to help people return to safe and sustainable work increased; - Increased claim duration and claims costs for the WSIB and employers; - Reduced compensation benefits; - A study funded by Local 1750 and completed by economist Hugh Mackenzie & Associates concluded "that the only way to effectively treat the increasing claims chronicity is to return the responsibility for RTW plans and activities to direct WSIB staff control using a triage system of case management that immediately identifies and services the seriously injured with the compassion they deserve"; - CUPE does not support the privatization of public services.

-Committee Recommendation: X Concurrence □Non-concurrence Convention Decision: □Carried □Defeated □Referred F RESOLUTION #73 SUBMITTED BY LOCALS 1281, 15 21, 2280, 3902, 39 907, 3908, 4308, 4400, C CUPE TORONTO DISTRICT COUN CIL
+RESOLUTION # SUBMITTED BY LOCALS 1281, 1521, 2280, 3902, 3907, 3908, 4308, 4400, CUPE TORONTO DISTRICT COUNCIL

-In conjunction with other labour and social justice organizations, develop and implement a campaign that will mobilize casual workers and locals, in opposition to the casualization of CUPE workplaces across all sectors in the province of Ontario.
+In conjunction with other labour and social justice organizations, develop and implement a campaign that will mobilize casual workers and locals in opposition to the casualization of CUPE workplaces across all sectors in the province of Ontario.

-- Part-time, relief, casual and temporary workers are increasing in workplaces across all sectors of CUPE and in the current economic climate might continue to do so in even larger numbers; - These precarious workers function in a work environment with low pay and without benefits, pensions or job security; - Aboriginal workers, women, young workers, racialized workers and workers with disabilities make up a large proportion of casual workers.
+- Part-time, relief, casual and temporary workers are increasing in workplaces across all sectors of CUPE and in the current economic climate might continue to do so in even larger numbers; - These precarious workers function in a work environment with low pay and without benefits, pensions or job security; - Aboriginal workers, women, young workers, racialized workers and workers with a disability make up a large proportion of casual workers.